 - Some applicants may qualify for a score report fee waiver from the College Board.
 Please visit here for more information.

 - Once the score report has been received, your SAT/ACT status will be verified.
-You can confirm this under the “dashboard” tab of your account.
+You can confirm this under the “My Application” tab of your account.

 - Financial Aid Worksheet